Wall Street Analyst Upgrade ING Groep N.V. [ING]. What else is Wall St. saying

 Sponsored

+The Annual General Meeting (AGM) of ING Groep N.V. was held in Amsterdam.
+As announced earlier, due the coronavirus pandemic, the meeting was held in a virtual form in order to mitigate health risks for all participants and to comply with Dutch government directives.

+The results of the trading session contributed to over 6505658 shares changing hands.
+Over the past one week, the price volatility of ING Groep N.V. stands at 2.14% while the volatility over the past one month is 1.62%.

-Compared to the average trading volume of 5.85M shares, ING reached a trading volume of 5170447 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for ING stock reached $48.46 billion, with 3.90 billion shares outstanding and 3.90 billion shares in the current float.
+Compared to the average trading volume of 5.93M shares, ING reached a trading volume of 6505658 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 What do top market gurus say about ING Groep N.V.
 [ING]?